 This web page shows only a small excerpt of our Galipe research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Galipe History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Galipe History in all our PDF Extended History products and printed products wherever possible.

 Galipe Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Galipe are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Galipe include: Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Galipe family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
 Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
 He built a windmill on the motte of the castle.
 Only...